adourian/adourian/README.md

 ### 🚀 What I'm Passionate About

 I'm deeply passionate about leveraging data to drive insights and solutions, particularly within the finance, healthcare/pharma, and tech industries.
-But more generally speaking, I enjoy working on any complex problems using data science.
+But more generally speaking, I enjoy working on any complex problems using data.

 ### 💻 Tech Stack